What is the maximum grant amount?

 The Cultural Trust supports artists working across all art forms and disciplines, including but not limited to: animation, craft, dance, design, ceramics, experimental and interdisciplinary art, jewellery, land art, metalwork, moving image, multimedia, music, printmaking, sculpture, tapestry and theatre.
 We require applicants to classify their area of practice under ten broad headings for internal purposes, however if your practice area does not fit neatly into a category this does not mean you are ineligible.
 Please simply select the 'Other' category and specify your arts practice accordingly.

 - Craft (this includes jewellery, metalwork, tapestry, etc)

 - Design (this includes fashion, graphic design, etc)

 - Multimedia (this includes film, television, radio, moving image work, etc)

 Do I need to submit a hard copy application?

-No. We have recently moved to a completely paperless application process.
-All parts of your application, including the signed statutory declaration and support materials, should be submitted through our online system.
+No. All parts of your application, including the signed statutory declaration and support materials, should be submitted through our online system.

 Do I need to have confirmed all parts of my project when I submit my application?